CSI for the Ocean

 Remote, global expeditions and great partners

-At the same time of Rachael's remote air and water sample collection, the same CSI for the Ocean mentods are being implemented by partner schools and organizations to understand and monitor local microplastic and microfiber pollution.
+At the same time of Rachael's remote air and water sample collection, the same CSI for the Ocean methods are being implemented by partner schools and organizations to understand and monitor local microplastic and microfiber pollution.

 The next stage of CSI for the Ocean is in development